khanhicetea/slimfit-docs/content/index.md

 - Well-tested and optimized
 - Extra configuration, easy to customize the stack
 - Have I said "GOOD ENOUGH" ?
 Sure, it's good enough for a RESTful API webservice
+- Compatible with React PHP to boosting the application speed to new level via [PHP PPM](https://github.com/php-pm/php-pm)

 See the [getting started guide]({{< relref "getting-started/index.md" >}}) for instructions how to get it up and running.